-Under the Amended and Restated 1993 Stock Incentive Plan, stock options and stock appreciation rights may be granted to executive officers.
+Under the Amended and Restated 1993 Stock Incentive Plan, stock options and other stock-based awards may be granted to executive officers.
 Executives generally receive stock incentives through initial grants at the time of hire and periodic additional grants.
-The compensation committee determines the number of stock incentives to be granted based on an officer's job responsibilities and individual performance evaluation.
-Each of the executive officers named in the Summary Compensation Table received new grants of stock incentives during 2003 as set forth therein.
+The Compensation Committee determines the number of stock incentives to be granted based on an officer's job responsibilities and individual performance evaluation.
+Each of the executive officers named in the Summary Compensation Table received new grants of stock incentives during 2004 as set forth therein.

-Allscripts intends to adopt changes in its equity compensation program.
-In 2004, Allscripts will begin granting stock awards instead of stock options to certain employees, subject to stockholder approval of the amendment and restatement of the Amended and Restated 1993 Stock Incentive Plan.
+In 2005, Allscripts may grant restricted stock awards, instead of stock options, to certain employees, pursuant to the Amended and Restated 1993 Stock Incentive Plan.
 A stock award, or restricted stock unit award, is a grant that vests over time.
-As the stock award vests employees receive Allscripts common shares that they own outright.
-We believe that stock awards are a better way to provide significant equity compensation to employees that is less subject to market volatility.
-This new approach is designed to further encourage the creation of long-term stockholder value, as the committee believes that the significant equity interests in the company held by management helps to align the interests of stockholders and management and maximize stockholder returns over the long term.
+As the stock award vests, employees receive Allscripts common shares that they own outright.
+Through the use of restricted stock awards, significant equity compensation can be provided to employees that is less subject to market volatility.